CortisolAI/cortisol/docs/docs/intro.md

 ## What is Cortisol?

-An open-source and easy to use command-line tool that provides cost estimation and forecasting for main observability tools like [Datadog](https://www.datadoghq.com/), [New Relic](https://newrelic.com/), [Grafana](https://grafana.com/) and [GCP Cloud Logging](https://cloud.google.com/logging), helping users plan and optimize their log costs pre-production. 💰📉.
+Cortisol is an open-source command-line tool designed specifically for web services.
+It offers easy-to-use cost estimation and forecasting capabilities tailroed to main observability tools like [Datadog](https://www.datadoghq.com/), [New Relic](https://newrelic.com/), [Grafana](https://grafana.com/) and [GCP Cloud Logging](https://cloud.google.com/logging).
+Cortisol assists users in planning and optimizing their log costs before deploying their web services.
+It operates on a foundation inspired by [Locust](https://locust.io/), allowing users to define user behavior using a regular Python script. 💰📉.

-It's heavily based on [Locust](https://locust.io/), and that means that you define the behaviour of your users in a regular Python script.
+### How does it work?

+Cortisol seamlessly harnesses the power of [Locust](https://locust.io/) for load testing.
+Users simply provide a standard Python script that outlines the anticipated user behavior on their web service.
+Cortisol, in turn, processes the load test's log file to project monthly log costs.
+It achieves this by referencing the public pricing figures of [Datadog](https://www.datadoghq.com/), [New Relic](https://newrelic.com/), [Grafana](https://grafana.com/) and [GCP Cloud Logging](https://cloud.google.com/logging).

 ### Name & Background